UKP-SQuARE/square-core/square-model-inference-api/README.md

 Inference API that supports SOTA (QA) models & adapters.
 Receives input and returns prediction and other artifacts (e.g. attention scores)

-## API Path
-The 'true' path of the API for the model server is of the form `/api/$endpoint` where the endpoint is embeddings, question-answering, etc. This is the path you use if you just run a model server locally.

-However, to run and distinguish multiple models, we use an API gateway with traefik so we extend the path to `/api/$model-prefix/$endpoint` which is then resolved by traefik to the correct model server and forwarded to this server's `/api/$endpoint` endpoint.
-This is the path you use with Docker.
-This requires you to setup the docker-compose and treafik config as described below.

 ## Project structure

 The Model API uses 2 components: